-All of this begs the question: Is there a “right” time to move from your on-premise IT infrastructure to the cloud?
-The short answer is – it depends.
+This begs the question: Is there a “right” time to move from your on-premise IT infrastructure to the cloud?
 Let’s consider some of the influencing factors:

 A company’s technology systems and the information that resides in them are among its most valuable assets.
 So moving these outside of the oversight and control of the IT staff that is responsible for the availability, protection, and performance of these assets can tend to cause some fear – and it’s not just about job security.
 The cloud simply may not be tangible enough – or secure enough – for some organizations, particularly those in industries that need to meet strict regulatory compliance, to consider hosted services as a viable option.